dotnet/docs-aspire/docs/database/includes/postgresql-flexible-server.md

 ### Azure app host usage

-If you'd like to deploy your PostgreSQL resources to Azure, you need to install the appropriate .NET Aspire hosting package:
+To deploy your PostgreSQL resources to Azure, you need to install the appropriate .NET Aspire hosting package:

 ### [.NET CLI](#tab/dotnet-cli)